(Disclosure: Some of the links below may be affiliate links)

 2. Get a promotion

 I plan to stay at my company for several years.
 I want to try to max out my salary at this company.
 And I think this an excellent company for this.
 The fact that I really like my job will, of course, help a lot.
 I would like to get a promotion by the end of 2019.
-For this, I will have to clearly exceed my manager’s expectation.
+For this, I will have to clearly exceed my manager’s expectations.
 I will do my best all year long for this.
 I do not think this is a very difficult goal since I have been hired relatively low on the scale.
 Nevertheless, my company is not the best for promotions.
 So we will see how that goes.

 Once again, this goal is a bit awkward.
 I will only know if I actually got my promotion in early 2020.
 However, I will know during the year if I exceeded my expectations or not.
 I will base this goal on that.